Skip to Content

 Q: What do submitters most often get wrong about your submissions process?

 A: We still receive some non-NC submissions, some print submissions, and most often, poetry and fiction submitted outside of our contests.
-In order to spread the reading periods out, we only read fiction and poetry during the Betts and Applewhite competition periods.
+In order to spread the reading periods out, we only read creative writing during our various genres' competition periods.

 Q: How much do you want to know about the person submitting to you?